jakenotjacob/GitSocket/README.md

 Using
 -----
-Ensure you have correct port-forwarding setup for the port you specify.
+Ensure you have correct port fowarding/setup and AV rules) for the port you specify.

 - Setup Git WebHook: give it your URL and PORT of choice.
 (0.0.0.0:1234)
 - Insert your personalized command to run.
 (See comments inside listen() )